tc/solrsan/README.markdown

 Edit the config/solr.yml for your directory paths.

 The rake file will add these rake tasks: rake solr:start rake solr:stop rake solr:clear_index rake solr:index

-#you will need to alter clear_index/index to match your models
+you will need to alter clear_index/index to match your models

 Deploy tasks via capistrano:
 add to your deploy.rb
   require 'solrsan/capistrano'

 This will add the following methods which will just call the corresponding rake tasks: cap solr:start cap solr:stop cap solr:reindex

-##
-To index documents:
+## Indexing documents:
 Edit config/solr/conf/schema.xml to state the types of fields you want to index.
 You can use dynamic fields as well.